nordic-institute/X-Road-development/WORKFLOW.md

 ## 18	Documentation policy

 18.1	X-Road documentation is produced in English.
-Partners are free to translate documentation into national languages.
+Contributors are free to translate documentation into national languages.

 18.2	Production format for documentation is [GitHub Flavoured Markdown](https://help.github.com/articles/github-flavored-markdown/).

 18.3 The documentation is written in [vanilla style](https://en.wikipedia.org/wiki/Vanilla_software).
-In X-Road context it means that the country specific customizations, settings, repositories etc. need to stand out from documentation clearly.
+In X-Road context it means that the NIIS Member specific customizations, settings, repositories etc. need to stand out from documentation clearly.
 The vanilla version of X-Road security server is installed with `xroad-securityserver` package.
-The country specific versions are installed with `xroad-securityserver-XX` where XX is the country code.
+The NIIS Member specific versions are installed with `xroad-securityserver-XX` where XX is the country code of a NIIS Member.

-18.4	Partners can publish X-Road documentation on their own websites, either verbatim or in part.
-Partners can modify and extend the documentation as they consider fit for their uses.
+18.4	Contributors can publish X-Road documentation on their own websites, either verbatim or in part.
+Contributors can modify and extend the documentation as they consider fit for their uses.

 ## 19	Approval, publication and amendment

 19.1	Workflow will be amended as needed.
 Amendments are guided by the goal of having efficient and flexible workflow.

 19.2  All participants of the development can propose to amend Workflow Policy.
 Amendment proposal can be submitted by raising an issue or submitting a pull request in GitHub.

-19.3	Head Architect, upon consultation with Partners, when appropriate, accepts or rejects the proposal.
+19.3	The NIIS, upon consultation with the NIIS Members, when appropriate, accepts or rejects the proposal.

-19.4	Current version of Workflow Policy is made public in GitHub, https://github.com/vrk-kpa/xroad-joint-development/blob/master/WORKFLOW.md.
+19.4	Current version of Workflow Policy is made public in GitHub, https://github.com/nordic-institute/x-road-development/blob/master/WORKFLOW.md.

 ## 20 Testing

-20.1	All test scripts and software is published in X-Road-tests.
+20.1	All test scripts and software is published in `X-Road-tests`.

-20.2 The branching pattern and workflow with X-Road-tests is the same as with X-Road.
+20.2 The branching pattern and workflow with `X-Road-tests` is the same as with `X-Road`.

-20.3 For clarity X-Road-tests is divided into 3 folders - COMMON, EE-NATIONAL and FI-NATIONAL.
+20.3 For clarity `X-Road-tests` is divided into 3 folders - COMMON, EE-NATIONAL and FI-NATIONAL.
 National folders are dedicated for national implementation only tests.